-Thousand Trails Yosemite Lakes Resort gay-friendly.
-The Yosemite National Park in California was one of our top highlights we planned for our four weeks road trip around the South West of the United States of America.
-Looking for a unique glamping accommodation located very close or even in the middle of nature, we found the Yosemite Lakes Resort just a five minutes drive away from the West entrance of Yosemite National Park.
-The resort includes cottages, tents, space for trailers, hillside Yurts and Yurts nestled in a valley along the South Fork Tuolumne river.
+Thousand Trails Yosemite Lakes Resort – our review of a 3-days-stay close to the Western entrance to the nature reserve.
+The Yosemite National Park in California, USA, was one of our top highlights we planned for our four-week road trip around the South West of the United States of America.
+Looking for a unique glamping accommodation located very close or even in the middle of nature, we found this resort just a five-minute drive away from the West entrance of Yosemite National Park.
+The gay-friendly Yosemite Lakes Resort includes cottages, tents, space for trailers, hillside Yurts, and other Yurts nestled in a valley along the South Fork Tuolumne River.

-We stayed in the Yurt village located on the top of the Northern side of the valley.
+We stayed in the Yurt village located leading the Northern side of the valley.
 Hillside Yurt number 17 was our glamping home for 4 nights, which offers the best view over the valley and the forest area surrounding the tent-like accommodation.
-A parking space for our car was right in front of the Yurt and so was a space for barbecue.
-If you are looking for a gay-friendly place to stay in nature and close to the Yosemite National Park West entrance combining the back-to-nature feeling with a pinch of luxury and adventure, the Yurts of Yosemite Lakes Resorts are a great choice.
-See the world through a couple of men’s eyes with our review, photos and gay travel tips about Yosemite National Park.
+A parking space for our car was right in front of the Yurt, and so was a space for a barbecue.
+If you are looking for an LGBTQ+ friendly place to stay in nature and close to the Yosemite National Park West entrance combining the back-to-nature feeling with a pinch of luxury and adventure, the Yurts of Gay-friendly Yosemite Lakes Resort are a great choice.
+See the world through a Couple of Men‘s eyes with our review, photos, and gay travel tips about Yosemite National Park.

 Coming from the state of Nevada, we had to drive right through Yosemite National Park.
-From the West Entrance of the Nature Reserve, it is just about 5 to 10 minutes (it depends on how fast you are driving) to reach Yosemite Lake Resort.
+The West Entrance of the Nature Reserve is just about 5 to 10 minutes (it depends on how fast you are driving) to reach the gay-friendly Yosemite Lakes Resort.
 Therefore, drive along the Big Oak Flat Road 120 in a western direction until you see a gas station on your left.
-To check in, we had to drive all the way down the valley to the main building.
-Very friendly staff welcomed this tired gay couple with a quick and smooth check-in providing a lot of travel information about the region, the weather forecast and highlights of Yosemite National Park.
-We stayed at Yurt number 17 right on the hill top of the more private Yurt village.
-And there we were, in the middle of the forest just around the corner of the world famous Yosemite National Park.
+To check-in, we had to drive all the way down the valley to the main building.
+Amicable staff welcomed this tired gay couple with a quick and smooth check-in providing a lot of travel information about the region, the weather forecast, and highlights of Yosemite National Park.
+We stayed at Yurt number 17, right on the hilltop of the more private Yurt village.
+And there we were, in the middle of the forest just around the corner of the world-famous Yosemite National Park.

-Our hillside Yurts number 17 was very spacious with a separate bathroom, a fully equipped kitchen corner, a huge table for at least 4 to 6 people, a comfortable bed, a folding couch for two further guests, a heater and air conditioning.
-A coffee machine with some coffee and tea are waiting in the kitchen corner.
-The middle part of the roof is made out of a see-through glass dome perfect for star gazing during a starry night.
-The windows are protected by mosquito nets.
-Outside our Yurt, we had access to a gas barbecue and a wooden seating area.
+Our hillside Yurts number 17 was very spacious with a separate bathroom, a fully equipped kitchen corner, a huge table for at least 4 to 6 people, a comfortable bed, a folding couch for two further guests, a heater, and air conditioning.
+A coffee machine with some coffee and tea was waiting in the kitchen corner.
+The middle part of the roof is made from a see-through glass dome, perfect for stargazing during a starry night.
+Mosquito nets protect the windows.
+Outside our Yurt at the gay-friendly Yosemite Lakes Resort, we had access to a gas barbecue and a wooden seating area.
 A perfect glamping experience, combining rough nature along the South Fork Tuolumne River with a touch of luxury.

-Review of our Glamping Yurt experience at Yosemite National Park
+Review of our Glamping Trip to Yosemite National Park

-Coming back after a tough but fulfilling day around the beautiful and stunning nature of Yosemite National Park, the Yurts were just waiting for us nature lovers and adventurers to come home and take a rest.
+Coming back after a tough but fulfilling day around the beautiful and stunning nature of Yosemite National Park, the Yurts were waiting for us nature lovers and adventurers to come home and take a rest.
 Although mosquitos were part of the deal for approximately one hour every evening (right before it turned dark and significantly colder), we furthermore had no hassle with insects.
 The Yurts were clean even though spider webs and dust are part of the deal staying outside in such a tent-like accommodation.
-Wifi is only available in the main building of Yosemite Lake Resorts and it is very weak.
-Thus, perfectly fine for an off the grid trip in nature.
-If you need stronger Wifi, we recommend visiting a restaurant nearby.
+Wi-Fi is only available in the main building of the Resorts, and it is fragile.
+Thus, perfectly fine for an off-the-grid trip in nature.
+If you need stronger Wi-Fi, we recommend visiting a restaurant nearby.

 More Articles for a Road Trip South West USA: